-If Saigon is the irrepressible teenager, then Hanoi is the genteel, elderly aunt.
+If Saigon is the irrepressible teenager, then Hanoi, Vietnam is the genteel, elderly aunt.
 There is a strange energy about this city.
 Wherever I went, I felt a heaviness; an oppression.
 Stone-faced police are everywhere, standing around in groups.
 Whereas in Saigon smiles come easily, in Hanoi most people scowl.
 Hanoi residents in general are thicker-bodied and move more languidly than their Saigon counterpart – as if they are just going through the motions of getting through another day.
 Even the traffic here is more sedate.
 I can’t quite put my finger on it, but perhaps it has to do with an almost unbelievable corruption that permeates the north of Vietnam.

 For example, I have been exploring all the best places to see in Vietnam using a bus tour company named Sinh Cafe.
 They’re a good company and come highly recommended by Lonely Planet, but there is a problem with the Sinh Cafe name in Hanoi.
 Sinh Cafe holds the copyright for that name from the southern tip of Vietnam, all the way to Hue.
 North of Hue, however, there are no copyright laws, so there are a total of 86 Sinh Cafes in Hanoi – 85 of them being copycats that regularly steal the money of clients who think they are booking with the real Sinh Cafe.
 Fortunately I knew about this ahead of time, because I passed four other Sinh Cafes on my way to the real one this morning to book a city tour for tomorrow and a Halong Bay tour on Monday.